-Established in 2003 by Kevin Church and Diana Yukich, opticmix is a specialist digital printing service dedicated to production of Fine Art and Photographic prints.
+Opticmix is a specialist digital printing service dedicated to the production of Fine Art and Photographic prints established in 2003 by Kevin Church and Diana Yukich.

-Expert advice and personal service from Kevin Church, who has a Fine Arts degree and an extensive background in digital printing. opticmix understands clients need to work collaboratively and takes all the steps necessary to produce work of excellence.
+Expert advice and personal service from Kevin Church.
+Kevin has a Fine Arts Degree and an extensive background in digital printing.
+Opticmix understands clients need to work collaboratively and takes all the necessary steps to produce work of excellence.

-Complete focus on Fine Art and Photographic imagery.
-Unlike its competitors opticmix is a specialist printer focused on the fine arts only.
+A complete focus on Fine Art and Photographic imagery.
+Opticmix is a specialist printer primarily focused on fine art printing.

-opticmix is a small family-based business, Kevin manages printing and production, Diana manages finances and administration.
-We support the Living Wage Movement Aotearoa New Zealand and are an accredited Living Wage Employer because we believe it’s important to promote and support a fair society and fair wages.
+Opticmix is a small family-based business.
+Kevin manages printing and production, Diana manages finance and administration.
+We support the Living Wage Movement Aotearoa New Zealand and are an accredited Living Wage Employer because we believe it’s important to promote and support a fair society and pay fair wages.